ForgeRock/ping-javascript-sdk/packages/sdk-effects/iframe-manager/README.md

-# IFrame Manager (`@pingidentity/sdk-effects/iframe-manager`)
+# @forgerock/iframe-manager

 ## Overview

-The IFrame Manager Effect provides a mechanism to perform operations within a hidden `<iframe>` that involve navigating to an external URL and waiting for a redirect back to the application's origin.
+The IFrame Manager provides a mechanism to perform operations within a hidden `<iframe>` that involve navigating to an external URL and waiting for a redirect back to the application's origin.
 It's commonly used for flows like silent authentication or fetching tokens where user interaction is not required, and the result is communicated via query parameters in the final redirect URL.

 The core functionality involves: